-pig trap or scraper trap: an ancillary item of pipeline equipement, such as a launcher or receiver, with associated pipework and valves, for introducing a pig into a pipeline or removing a pig from a pipeline.
+pig trap: an ancillary item of pipeline equipment, such as a launcher or receiver, with associated pipework and valves, for introducing a pig into a pipeline or removing a pig from a pipeline.

 pigging: the use of any independent, self-contained device, tool, or vehicle that moves through the interior of the pipeline for inspecting, dimensioning, cleaning, or drying.